• Home

 Increasing the height of your jump is a great way to measure your physical abilities.
 This is particularly true for athletes and individuals looking to improve their fitness.
 Learning how to jump higher will help you in sports such as basketball, volleyball, and even things like soccer and football too!
 How high you can jump comes down to your strength, balance, and agility.

-Fortunately, there are several ways to improve your jumping ability.
+Fortunately, there are several ways to improve your vertical jump ability.
+Please complete them asap!
 Here are 5 proven methods to get your jump higher and better!
 So what are you waiting for?!

 1) Warm-Up